 Unlike tile cutters, a good trowel is not expensive even at professional grade.
 OX make consistently good trowels with comfortable handles and correctly-sized notches.
 A set covering 6mm V-notch (wall tiles), 6mm square (standard floor), and 10mm square (large format) covers most jobs.

-Good trowel = good coverage = tiles stay up.
+Good trowel = good adhesive coverage = tiles stay up.
 Don't buy the cheapest trowel you can find.
+See our adhesive buying guide for the right notch-size-to-tile-size pairings.

 Verdict: Buy OX Pro or similar — it's not a big investment and it directly affects the quality of your work.